gdestuynder/audisp-json/README.rst

 The audit configuration itself is up to you, but you get you started we have included the a base configurable file that provides self-auditing and execve (think "bash history on steroids") auditing, see 'example_audit.rules'.

+The au-json.conf file configures audispd, which will start the audisp-json plugin.